 I will have professional discussions about our sessions with my therapeutic supervisor.
 This is an essential part of working ethically and is a requirement for all accredited therapists.
 Consequently if you do not accept me sharing details of our sessions with my supervisor I would not be able to work with you.
 My supervisor is there to ensure I am always working in your best interests and giving you the best support that I can.
 I may occasionally seek advice from a specialist supervisor.
 Supervisors are highly trained and covered by a stringent code of conduct around confidentiality.

-- Peer Supervision & Supervision Groups.
+- Peer Supervision & Supervision Groups (Not Optional).

 As well as having a therapeutic supervisor I may also take part in Peer Supervision Discussion and Supervision Groups.
 This is where groups of Counsellors and Psychotherapists get together to support each other's work by discussing cases and professional issues.
 Members of peer or supervision groups are all covered by professional codes of practice around ethics and confidentiality.

 - Accreditation purposes and professional examinations (Optional - your written permission would be required)